 Existing flexible work agreements can continue as normal.
 The new policy presents a good opportunity for managers and staff to review existing arrangements to confirm them or discuss improvements.

-Flexible work arrangements should align to the policy principles and be agreed between the manager, delegate and the employee with the arrangement being mutually acceptable.
+Flexible work arrangements should align to the policy principles and be agreed between the manager, relevant executive and the employee with the arrangement being mutually acceptable.
 Requests for flexible work arrangements can only be refused on reasonable business grounds.

-There are a range of resources available to help managers and employees navigate flexible and hybrid ways of working.
-These resources will continue to be updated to reflect new Department policy and guidance.
+There are a range of resources available to help managers and employees navigate flexible and hybrid ways of working provided below.

 Policy, Guidelines & Forms